pmem/pmdk/doc/libpmemobj/oid_is_null.3.md

 will return the same pointer if the constructor returns *0*, otherwise NULL is returned.
 The *size* argument must accurately describe the total size of the volatile memory region that will be accessed.
-Calling **pmemobj_volatile()** on the same region with different sizes is undefined behavior.
+Calling **pmemobj_volatile()** on the same region with different sizes has undefined behavior.
 For this mechanism to be effective, all accesses to transient variables must go through it, otherwise there's a risk of the constructor not being called on the first load.